 Where Does a Director of Nursing work?

 Wherever you find nurses, directors of nursing will be there.
-That is because there must always be a supervisor to ensure a high standard of care, and who more qualified than a trained expert on nursing?
-Nurses, of course, can be found not only in hospitals but also in long term care facilities and places where large populations gather consistently.
+That is because there must always be a supervisor to ensure a high standard of care, and who is more qualified than a trained expert in nursing?
+Nurses, of course, can be found not only in hospitals but also in long-term care facilities and places where large populations gather consistently.

 Some of the potential job environments for Directors of Nursing are: